make-software/how-to-casperlabs/src/faq-user.md

 ## What is the yearly reward rate for the delegated tokens?

-The base annual reward rate is 8% of the total supply, resulting in a current APY of approximately 20% on the MainNet (because only a portion of the total supply is currently staked and participating in the reward distribution).
-The APY is likely to decrease over time as more tokens get staked on the network.
+The base annual reward rate is 8% of the total supply, resulting in a current APY of approximately 15% on the Mainnet (because only a portion of the total supply is currently staked and participating in the reward distribution).
+The APY might decrease over time as more tokens get staked on the network.

 ## I see some validators with big stake producing blocks, and some smaller ones not.
 Does that mean only the bigger ones are getting rewards?